AdobeDocs/certification.en/help/certifications/acc/acc-renew.md

 **Now that you have successfully logged in, the following links will be directly accessible.**

-This exam is free, open book, and unproctored.
+This exam is free, open book, and un-proctored.
 You may take the exam up to three times.
 If you are unsuccessful after the third attempt, you must wait **30 days** to try again.
 Failure to comply might result in your certification being revoked.

 [Take the Adobe Campaign Classic renewal for Business Practitioner, Developer and Architect exam now - AD5-823](https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=AD5-E823){target="_blank"}